 Colour is the essence of energy, excitement, mood and atmosphere in photography.
 But these things can be totally misread if you get your colours wrong.
 Welcome to a beginner’s guide on colour psychology for photographers.

+Without getting too scientific about it colour psychology is about how colours make us feel.
 All colours have a relatable feeling based upon centuries of association and natural occurrence.

 Choosing which colours in photographs can create a certain mood for a subject in the frame and also your audience looking at the photo.

 For example, using cold and dark colours in a newborn portrait conflicts the expected feeling of it being joyful and uplifting.

-Audiences may not know if this incorrect use of colour is intended, or an accident, therefore rendering the message of the image muddled.
+Audiences may not know if this incorrect use of colour is intended or an accident therefore rendering the message of the image muddled.
 While it’s sometimes fun to change the expected reaction of an image, it should always look intentional and stylised.